WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 Recording screen
 ====================

-You can navigate to the Recording screen by tapping the Microphone icon on either the Home screen or any of the list views of the Project Management screen.
+You can navigate to the Recording screen by tapping the Microphone icon on either the Home screen (if there is a project listed) or on any of the list views of the Project Management screen.

 The recording screen enables you to record a take of a single verse or chunk.
 The Recording screen is initially set to a certain verse/chunk, depending on how you opened the Recording Screen: